monovz/aikeah/server/api_doc.md

-# E-commerce CMS
+# E-commerce
-Membuat sebuah website CMS E-commerce dengan Sequelize dan Postgresql (server) dan Vue.js (client)
+Make e-commerce website for user with Sequelize and Postgresql (server) also Vue.js (client)

 # List Routing